Last modified: 2002-04-12 by ivan sache

 The French Community is competent in the Walloon provinces (excepted the German-speaking municipalities) and in Brussels.

-The Council of the French Community delegates ten of its members to the Senate.
+The Council of the French Community delegates ten of its members to

 The Council votes decrees, the French-speaking communitary laws.